Berkeley Software Distribution

-The Berkeley Software Distribution (Note: or Berkeley Standard Distribution) (BSD), also known as Berkeley Unix, is a discontinued Unix operating system developed and distributed by the Computer Systems Research Group (CSRG) at the University of California, Berkeley.
-First released in 1978, it began as an improved derivative of AT&T's original Unix developed at Bell Labs, based on the source code.
-Over time, BSD evolved into a distinct operating system and played a significant role in computing and the development and dissemination of Unix-like systems.
+The Berkeley Software Distribution (Note: or Berkeley Standard Distribution), also known as BSD or Berkeley UNIX, is a Unix based operating system developed and distributed by the Computer Systems Research Group at the University of California, Berkeley.

+BSD released in 1978, it began as an improved derivative of AT&T's original Unix developed at Bell Labs.
+Bill Joy and Ozalp Babaoglu led early development.
+The BSD project received funding from DARPA until 1988.
+During this period, BSD incorporated ARPANET support and later implemented the TCP/IP protocol suite.